waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - Oak's Lab (Event State):
     - BLAZe (OAKSLAB_RIVAL) at default location (5,4) said: "Yo Gem!
 Gramps isn't around!
 I ran here 'cos he said he had a POKéMON for me."
     - This interaction supports the hypothesis that event progression requires interacting with objects/NPCs at their default map locations.

+- Oak's Lab (Event State):
+    - Re-interacted with default Poké Ball at (8,4) after BLAZe's dialogue.
+Still says "BALL.
+There's a POKéMON inside!".
+Sprite facing for BLAZe (5,4) changed to Up, and Poké Ball (8,4) changed to Left.
+This Poké Ball is likely BLAZe's.